Get to Know McCormick Motors

-Further in 2019, McCormick Motors furthered training of staff to welcome the addition of the new Hino XL-7 and XL-8 heavy-duty truck.
+Additionally, in 2019, McCormick Motors furthered the training of staff to welcome the addition of the new Hino XL-7 and XL-8 heavy-duty truck.
 McCormick Motors welcomes this addition to provide a fantastic offering in Class 7 and 8 segments.

 Meet Our Staff

 Tom joined McCormick Motors in May 2007.
 He is a graduate of the Chevrolet Medium Duty Certification Program and is a member of the GM Mark of Excellence program.
 In 2012, Tom placed sixth in the Nation in a Chevrolet Sonic show what you know sales competition.
 The national competition began with close to 4,000 sales consultants with the Top 10 competing in Birmingham, MI.
 In 2019, Tom became the dealer operator and President of McCormick Motors.
 Tom was raised in Nappanee and graduated from Northwood High School.
 He currently resides in Bremen with his family.

 Susan joined McCormick Motors on January 7, 1998.
 Susan is a graduate of Bremen High School and received the Professional Associate Award for over 15 years while with McCormick Motors.
 Previously, Susan was the Human Resources Manager for McCormick Motors.